hustbill/hustbill.github.io/jekyll-files/_posts/blog_2016/2016-06-30-devops interview questions.md

 ---
 layout: post
-title:  "Shell questions for Devops engineer"
+title:  "Shell questions for [devops] engineer"
 date:   2016-06-30 19:04:08
-categories: devops
+categories: [devops]
 ---

 Dima gave me a shell question on this afternoon, here is the solution.